David Constable (artist): Early life and career

-In 1980, Constable collaborated with Lesley Judd to make a film about candlemaking, which was aired several times on BBC.
+In 1980, Constable collaborated with Lesley Judd to make a film about candle making, which was aired several times on BBC.
 In 1989, he was commissioned by the British Epilepsy Association to make a giant candle measuring 30 feet by 3 ft 6, weighing over seven tonnes.
 It took four winter months for the wax to fully set.

 In 1991, by royal warrant he became the official candlemaker to Prince Charles and a regular candlemaker for royal residences including Highgrove and St. James Palace and various royal events.
 In 1993, Constable set up shop in Gelligroes Mill, Blackwood, Caerphilly, Wales, and also runs a shop on Shepherds Bush Road in London.
 He has made candles for the Harry Potter film series, the Pirates of the Caribbean film series, First Knight, Interview with a Vampire, Cinderella, The Huntsman, Gosford Park, Sherlock Holmes, Doctor Who, Game of Thrones, Downton Abbey, and Merlin.
 He also made the candles for the Wedding of Prince William and Catherine Middleton in 2011.

 Teaching and publications

-Constable has taught candlemaking by running workshops at Gelligroes Mill.
-He taught Bollywood actress Dimple Kapadia the art of candlemaking.
+Constable has taught candle making by running workshops at Gelligroes Mill.
+He taught Bollywood actress Dimple Kapadia the art of candle making.

-He has authored a number of books on the art of candlemaking which have been translated into 10 languages, including Candlemaking: Creative Designs and Techniques (1992), Beginner's Guide to Candlemaking (1997), Candle Making: Funstation (1998), Gel Candles (2002) and Beeswax Crafts: Candlemaking, Modelling, Beauty Creams (1996) with Norman Battershill and Polly Pinder.
+He has authored a number of books on the art of candle making which have been translated into 10 languages, including Candlemaking: Creative Designs and Techniques (1992), Beginner's Guide to Candlemaking (1997), Candle Making: Funstation (1998), Gel Candles (2002) and Beeswax Crafts: Candlemaking, Modelling, Beauty Creams (1996) with Norman Battershill and Polly Pinder.

 Personal life

-Constable has been married to Julie since the 1960s.
+Constable has been married to Julie since the 2012.
 The couple have a son, George, born in 1988.